-We offer 2 sizes for the single bowl Paw Bar dining table.
+We offer 2 sizes for the thtee bowl Paw Bar dining table.
 We offer them Ash, Black Walnut, Cherry, Mahognay and Maple.
 The table size are as follows:

 All tables will include a "Paw" inlay.